Here are 40+ things to do on Family Day just for you! Everything from indoor, outdoor and virtual – we’ve got all the bases covered!

 Find something safe and organized to do this Family Day

-Snowshoe at Kelso Conservation Area and make some serious winter memories with your kids.
-Kelso offers snowshoe rentals if you don’t have access to a set.
-You can choose to from three trails, each for a different skill level (easy, medium, difficult).
-Enjoy the firepits and hot chocolate throughout the trails and truly appreciate Mother Nature’s winter for all the beauty it has to share.
-Our fans on Facebook and Instagram have been raving about their snowshoeing experience at Kelso.
+Snowshoe at Halton Conservation Areas and make some serious winter memories with your kids.
+Crawford Lake offers snowshoe rentals if you don’t have access to a set.
+You can choose to from trails at Crawford Lake, Mountsberg and Hilton Falls.
+Enjoy the firepit at Hilton Falls, pack some hot chocolate and truly appreciate Mother Nature’s winter for all the beauty it has to share.
+Our fans on Facebook and Instagram have been raving about their snowshoeing experiences.
 Book your spot here.

 INDOOR Things to do on Family Day